cristcost/spring-orm-eclipselink-sample/README.md

 ).

 ### Eclipselink Weaving
-The best way to use the weaver at load time need to be investigated.
+I'm investigating the best way to use weaving for JPA.

-One alternative approach is to disable dinamic weaving and have weaving of entities at build time (see http://bit.ly/1bqX6cj and http://bit.ly/RiNYyG) or disable weaving at all.
+My preferred approach is to disable dynamic weaving and have weaving of entities at build time (see http://bit.ly/1bqX6cj and http://bit.ly/RiNYyG) or disable weaving at all.

+Please note that the right options to disable load time weaving in eclipselink is `<property name="eclipselink.weaving" value="false"/>`.

+Eclipselink documentation reports that the options for disable weaving is `<property name="eclipse.weaving" value="false"/>`: this is wrong and had me waste time to find the issue in Spring's property `loadTimeWeaver` of class `org.springframework.orm.jpa.LocalContainerEntityManagerFactoryBean`.

 ### MySQL Driver in Spring-JDBC
 Spring-ORM is based on Spring-JDBC that in osgi is able to find most famous database drivers as the bundle